neondatabase/website/content/docs/introduction/autoscaling.md

 While the program may appear simple at first glance—merely collecting metrics and determining the appropriate number of compute units for a VM—the system's complexity arises from the need to gracefully handle various challenging situations.
 Examples of such circumstances include:

-Unfortunately though, what makes the system complex is that it needs to gracefully handle a variety of “annoying” circumstances – things like:

 - How to manage upscaling when all resources are allocated
 - What actions to take if PostgreSQL begins using memory too rapidly for the metrics collection to detect in time

 A primary concern is ensuring that resources are not overcommitted.
-Overcommitting CPU resources may be acceptable; however, if more memory is allocated than is available, Kubernetes will terminate VMs.
+If more memory is allocated than is available, Kubernetes will terminate VMs.
 This is generally undesirable, as PostgreSQL connections are stateful, and recovery is not a simple process if a VM is terminated.
 To avoid this situation, the autoscaler-agent must be made aware of the resource usage on each node.

 However, potential conflicts may arise if the [Kubernetes scheduler](/docs/reference/glossary#kubernetes-scheduler) assigns tasks to a node simultaneously with the autoscaler-agent, which could lead to overcommitting resources.
 To resolve this issue, the scheduler is modified to enable coordination with the autoscaler-agent.